Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.54% of the city's housing units.
-Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.37%), single-family detached homes ( 19.38%), and a few row houses and other attached homes ( 12.47%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.68% of the city's housing units.
+Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.52%), single-family detached homes ( 19.89%), and a few row houses and other attached homes ( 11.71%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in San Francisco primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 San Francisco has a mixture of owner-occupied and renter-occupied housing.